yunjeong-lee/yunjeong-lee.github.io/_pages/cv.md

 Work experience
 ===============

-* Research intern at NUS School of Computing, Feb 2019 - Jul 2020
+* Research Intern at NUS School of Computing, Feb 2019 - Jul 2020
 * Consultant at KPMG Korea, Sep 2017 - Feb 2019
-* IT consultant at Ohio Department of Medicaid, Oct 2013 - Aug 2014
+* IT Consultant at Ohio Department of Medicaid, Oct 2013 - Aug 2014
 * Intern at NY State Department of Financial Services, May 2012 - Aug 2012
-* Research intern at NYU Stern School of Business, Apr 2012 - Jan 2013
+* Research Intern at NYU Stern School of Business, Apr 2012 - Jan 2013

 Publications
 ============